-Jason McCue is senior partner of McCue & Partners.
+Jason McCue is the Senior and a Founding Partner of McCue & Partners.
 He is an internationally recognised expert on human rights, victims’ rights, domestic and cross-border litigation, transitional justice (peace and reconciliation), conflict-resolution and negotiation.

 Jason is a leading international figure in crisis management and resolution.
 He is regularly called upon by heads of state, governments, opposition groups, corporations and public figures to provide advice on a broad array of issues, from commercial and private concerns to transitional justice schemes and humanitarian matters.